A General Equilibrium Theory of Orchestrated AI Agent Systems: Abstract

 \section{Abstract}

 We establish a general equilibrium theory for systems of large language model (LLM) agents operating under centralized orchestration.
-The framework is a production economy in the sense of Arrow--Debreu (1954), extended to infinite-dimensional commodity spaces following Bewley (1972).
-Each LLM agent is modeled as a \emph{firm} whose production set $Y_a \subset \HH = L^2([0,T], \RR^R)$ represents the feasible metric trajectories determined by its frozen model weights.
-The orchestrator is the \emph{consumer}, choosing a routing policy over the agent DAG to maximize system welfare subject to a budget constraint evaluated at \emph{functional prices} $p \in \HH^A$.
-These prices---elements of the Hilbert dual of the commodity space---assign a shadow value to each metric of each agent at each instant.
-We prove, via Brouwer's theorem applied to a finite-dimensional approximation $V_K \subset \HH$, that every such economy admits at least one general equilibrium $(p^*, y^*, \pi^*)$.
-A \emph{functional Walras' law}
+The framework is a production economy in the sense of Arrow--Debreu, extended to an infinite-dimensional commodity space following Bewley.
+Each LLM agent is modeled as a firm whose production set is a subset of the Hilbert space $H=L^2([0,T],\mathbb{R}^R)$ of metric trajectories.
+The orchestrator is the consumer, choosing a routing policy over the agent DAG to maximize system welfare under a budget constraint evaluated at functional prices.

+This corrected version makes one point explicit: in the finite-dimensional projected economy, the admissible price set is the positive simplex

+and the price update in the t\^atonnement is the Euclidean projection onto that simplex after positive truncation.
+It is \emph{not} an $L^2$ renormalization onto a unit sphere.
+This clarification preserves the compact-convex geometry required by Brouwer's theorem and aligns the numerical implementation with the economic interpretation of prices as nonnegative shadow values.

-holds as a theorem: the value of functional excess demand is zero for all prices, as a consequence of the consumer's budget constraint---not by construction.
-We further establish Pareto optimality (First Welfare Theorem), decentralizability of Pareto optima (Second Welfare Theorem), and uniqueness with geometric convergence under a contraction condition (Banach).
-The orchestration dynamics constitute a Walrasian t\^{a}tonnement that converges globally under the contraction condition, unlike classical t\^{a}tonnement (Scarf, 1960).
-The framework admits a DSGE interpretation with SLO parameters as policy rates.
+We prove existence of equilibrium, a functional Walras law, Pareto optimality, decentralizability of Pareto optima, and uniqueness with geometric convergence under a contraction condition.
+The orchestration dynamics define a Walrasian t\^atonnement on a compact convex state space.
+The framework also admits a DSGE interpretation in which SLO parameters act as policy rates.

-\textbf{Keywords:} general equilibrium, production economy, orchestration, large language models, functional prices, Hilbert space, Walras' law, Pareto optimality, Bewley, DSGE.
+\textbf{Keywords:} general equilibrium, production economy, orchestration, large language models, functional prices, Hilbert space, Walras law, Pareto optimality, Bewley, DSGE.